devashishmulye/internal-monologue/README.md

 		export TEMPORARY_TRELLO_TOKEN="<YOU_TEMPORARY_TRELLO_TOKEN>"

-3. Copy the executable file to your bin
+3. Install the pip package for internalmonologue

-		cp dist/logue ~/bin/logue
+		pip3 install internalmonologue

 ## How to use